umd-lib/etdg-networking-intro/index.md

 --

-### Internet Layer
+### Internet Layer: Definition

-The internet layer has the responsibility of sending packets across potentially multiple networks.
+The **internet layer** is responsibile for sending packets across potentially multiple networks.
 Internetworking requires sending data from the source network to the destination network.
 This process is called routing.

 https://en.wikipedia.org/wiki/Internet_protocol_suite#Internet_layer